gkns/flat_file_http_api/README.md

 * File component of apache camel library is used for injesting the data from text files.
-* Camel runs continuously in a multi-threaded mode, injesting data from the files placed under %input_files_folder% in application.properties, and unmarshall each record-line from the text file to a model and diverts this structured data to the DB.
+* Camel runs continuously in a multi-threaded mode, injesting data from the files placed under %input_files_folder% in application.properties, and unmarshall each record-line from the text file to a model and diverts this structured data to the DB. unmarshalling is aided by the Camel Bindy Data format, which readily parses the records, with effectively no string operations.
+* Camel uses multiple threads (no. of avaliable cores on the system).